Yakobus, hamba Allah dan Tuhan Yesus Kristus,

 Christian endurance has nothing to do with being stoic in the face of hardship.
-Christian faith is active; it considers (verse 3), it rests (verse 4), it asks (verse 5).
+Christian faith is active; it considers (verse 2), it knows (verse 3), it asks (verse 5).
 Faith leans on the Lord, receives his grace and prospers.
 See also the masuk for Jas.
 5:11.

 (b) Approved.
-The original word (dokimo) is the adjectival version of the noun testing (dokimion) from verse 3.
+Kata aslinya (dokimo) is the adjectival version of the noun testing (dokimion) from verse 3.
 It means proving in the way an assayer tests and approves gold.
 Just as life’s trials prove that your faith is good-as-gold (Jas.
 1:3), they also prove that you are as good-as-gold and safe in the Lord’s mighty hands (John 10:28–29, 1 Cor.
 1:8, 2 Cor.
 1:21).
 Nothing life throws at you can separate you from your Father’s great love (Rom.
 8:38–39).

 (c) The crown of life is the eternal life you have in union with King Jesus.
 In contrast with the fading wreath of worldly wealth, those who love the Lord are crowned with everlasting life.